-While, there have not been any instances of opposition from local communities in the past, however occurrence of any such opposition by local communities, non-governmental organizations and other parties which may lead to relocation of the project may delay project implementation and adversely affect our results of operations and financial condition.
+There could be instances in the future where we have been forced to relocate our plant due to opposition from the local communities.
+Such opposition by local communities, non-governmental organizations and other parties which may lead to relocation of the project may delay project implementation and adversely affect our results of operations and financial condition.

-25. We are subject to additional risks as a result of our international expansion strategy that may materially affect our financial results.
+24. We are subject to additional risks as a result of our international expansion strategy that may materially affect our financial results.